openreplay/documentation/content/installation/javascript-sdk.md

 - `ingestPoint?: string` Your OpenReplay domain (i.e. https://openreplay.mydomain.com/ingest), to which the tracker will be sending events.
 This is optional for OpenReplay Cloud users.
 Default: `https://api.openreplay.com/ingest` (which points to OpenReplay Cloud).
 - `revID?: string` The revision ID of your web app.
 Useful when searching for issues happening on a specific release version.
 - `onStart?: (info: { sessionToken: string, userUUID: string }) => void` This event is fired when the tracker is started.
 Useful for logging/debugging purposes.
+- `resourceBaseHref?: string` Refers to the publicly accessible domain where assets (styles, fonts and icons) could be fetched by OpenReplay.
+Since they're required for proper session replay, this option is useful to get around the limitation of having your site (and therefore assets) hosted in a private domain.
+Example: `https://mypublicsite.com/assets/`.
+- `captureIFrames?: boolean` For capturing all of the same-domain iFrames in your web app.
+If you wish to track a specific iFrame, then instead simply add the `data-openreplay-capture` HTML attribute to the `<iframe>` tag.
+Default: `false`.

 ### Privacy